bruel-gabrielsson/TopologyLayer/README.md

 ### RipsLayer

-A `RipsLayer` takes in a point cloud (an $n\times d$ tensor), and outputs the persistence diagram of the Rips complex.
+A `RipsLayer` takes in a point cloud (an `n x d` tensor), and outputs the persistence diagram of the Rips complex.
 The Rips layer assumes a fixed complex size `n`.

 ```python
 import torch